-1. Send the Terms of Reference (TORs) or POF to the Head Scientific Coordinator, and the responsible coordinator (if delegated) along with a Security Assessment Report.
-2. Agree with the Head Scientific Coordinator, or with the responsible coordinator (if delegated) on the final Terms of Reference (TORs) 3. .
-Arrange and cover the following expenses for the fellow: a.
+1. 1.
+Send the Terms of Reference (TORs) or POF to the Head of Fellowship Programme, and the responsible coordinator (if delegated) along with a Security Assessment Report.
+2. .
+Agree with the Head of Fellowship Programme, or with the responsible coordinator (if delegated) on the final Terms of Reference (TORs) 3.
+3. Arrange and cover the following expenses for the fellow: a.
 Briefing (including security and health issues) and debriefing opportunity b.
 Daily allowance (per diem) c.
 Travel and accommodation during the assignment (deployment) d.
 Personal and equipment insurance during travel and assignment (including assistance and repatriation) e.
-Visa or other travel documents, including necessary medical check-ups, vaccination and chemoprophylaxis when appropriate Before sending the fellow to the field 4.
-Select the most appropriate candidate; discuss your decision with the head scientific coordinator or responsible coordinator by deligation 5.
-Assign a supervisor for the fellow (on site or "remote") 6.
+Visa or other travel documents, including necessary medical check-ups, vaccination and chemoprophylaxis when appropriate В efore sending the fellow to the field 4. he most appropriate candidate; discuss your decision with the Head of Fellowship Progran nme or responsible coordinator by deligation 5.
+Assign a a supervisor for the fellow (on site or "remote") 6.
 Arrange travel, accommodation and insurance of the fellow during the deployment 7.
 Provide a security status report to ECDC together with POF 8.
 Arrange a briefing (including security issues) with the fellow 9.
 Provide the fellow with the terms and conditions of the insurance coverage